When Are Mosquitoes Most Active?

 We all know that mosquitoes are irritating insects that plague us with itchy welts.
 They bug us while we're camping.
 They bug us while we're hiking.
 And they bug us while we're trying to enjoy a cookout in the backyard.
 But mosquitoes aren't just irritating pests; they are dangerous insects to have around.
 These tiny, blooding-eating pests spread Zika, West Nile, yellow fever chikungunya, dengue, malaria, and other viruses.
 They are also linked to human diseases such as encephalitis and tularemia.
 That is why it is so important to proactively address mosquito breeding sites in our yards and actively work to reduce mosquito populations by treating hiding spots mosquitoes use during the day.
 In this article, we're going to be focusing on the latter.

+Mosquitoes are most active during warmer months, from March through early November.
 Understanding when mosquitoes are most active can help us protect ourselves from this pest threat.
-On a large scale, mosquitoes are most active during the warm months.
-This can begin at the end of March and go all the way to the beginning of November.
 What is most important to understand is when, during the warm days, mosquitoes are most active.
 This is directly connected to treating mosquito hiding spots.

-Have you noticed that mosquitoes are worse in the morning and in the evening?
-It isn't your imagination.
+Mosquitoes are most active in the evening.
 Mosquitoes don't like the sun.
 Mosquitoes need moisture to survive and the sun caused moisture to dry.
 For this reason, mosquitoes hide during the day.
 When they do, it is the perfect time to kill them.

 When you have seasonal mosquito control for your yard, your pest control provider will actively address locations where mosquitoes hide in your yard, by applying a targeted treatment.
 Have you seen this done?
 Have you seen a pest control technician walking around a structure, spraying a fog of insecticide into bushes, shrubs, ornamentals, and other places?
 What they're actually doing may elude you if you're not aware of it.
 While that fog can kill mosquitoes on contact, what is more important is that it coats these areas with a knock-down agent that works to eliminate mosquitoes between visits.

 The key to creating a yard that is mosquito-free is a combination of breeding site control and routine treatments.
-The average mosquito does not travel more than a few hundred feet in its entire lifespan.
+The average mosquito travels less than a thousand feet in its entire lifespan.
 If you have mosquitoes biting you in your yard, there is a good chance they were birthed on or near your property.
 So, killing mosquitoes in your yard can create a dead zone that mosquitoes have to slowly creep back into.
 It's all about keeping the pressure up.